10 Best Safari Hats For The Bush

 • Boots: While you don’t need to wear sturdy shoes every day, at least one pair of safari boots will make your trip nicer!

-• Travel Adapter: You’ll need a special travel adapter for traveling Africa.
+• Travel Adapter: You’ll need a special travel adapter for traveling to Africa.
 Get one before you get there so you don’t pay a premium on the ground.

-About Cameron
+About Cameron Seagle

 Cameron Seagle is one of the principal writers and photographers for The World Pursuit.
 He is a travel expert that has been traveling the world for the past decade.
 During this time, he established a passion for conservation and environmental sustainability.
 When not traveling, he's obsessed with finding the best gear and travel products.
 In his free time, you can find him hiking, mountain biking, mountaineering, and snowboarding.
 His favorite countries are Scotland, Indonesia, Mozambique, Peru, Italy, and Japan.